 Clogherhead beach boasts stunning views, miles of sand, and a water adventure centre.
-The beach has received the International Blue Flag award for 2017, and is lifeguard patrolled during the bathing season.
+The beach has received the International Blue Flag award for 2022, and is lifeguard patrolled during the bathing season.
 Lifeguard times can be on the information notice board at the beach.

-Annagassan has a great history, according to The Annals of Ulster, the Vikings started wreaking havoc on Ireland in 795, but eventually they settled down enough to found a couple of longphorts, (term used in Ireland for Viking ship enclosure).
-Dubh Linn and Linn Duachaill.
-The ultimate fate of Linn Duachaill had been an archaeological mystery for centuries, until the recent announcement that the settlement had been found 45 miles north of Dublin in the village of Annagassan.
+Vikings raided and plundered Ireland for much of the ninth century, eventually establishing two longphorts (term used in Ireland for a Viking ship enclosure) at Dubh Linn and Linn Duachaill.
+The fates of those two settlements couldn't be more different.
+The Dubh Linn outpost became Dublin.
+The ultimate fate of Linn Duachaill had been an archaeological mystery for centuries, until recently when the settlement was found 45 miles north of Dublin in the village of Annagassan.
 The recent evidence uncovered indicates that Linn Duchaill was a significant Viking settlement with evidence of shipbuilding, carpentry, smelting, and even an artificial island that would have been used for defence against the locals.

-Dundalk Bay is a very large, open, shallow, sea bay with extensive saltmarshes and intertidal sand/mudflats, extending some 16km from Castletown River on the Cooley Peninsula in the north to Annagassan/Salterstown in the south.
+Dundalk Bay is a large, open, shallow sea bay with extensive saltmarshes and intertidal sand/mudflats, extending some 16km from Castletown River on the Cooley Peninsula in the north to Annagassan/Salterstown in the south.
 The bay encompasses the mouths and estuaries of the Rivers Dee, Glyde, Fane, Castletown and Flurry.
 The site contains five habitats listed under the EU Habitats Directive, i.e. perennial vegetation of stony banks, tidal mudflats, salt marshes, Salicornia mudflats and estuaries.